onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 why he hasn't got a girlfriend he's useless

-tape script 12.9 if Tony had a job if Tony had a job he'd have some money if he had some money he could buy some new clothes if he had some nice
+tapescript 12.9 if Tony had a
+job if Tony had a job he'd have some money if he had some money he could buy some new clothes if he had some nice